 Country/entity South Sudan

 Region Africa (excl MENA)

-Agreement name Agreement on the Cessation of Hostilities between the Government of the Republic of
+Agreement name Agreement on the Resolution of the Conflict in the Gbudue and Maridi States

-South Sudan (RSS) and the South Sudan National Liberation Movement/Army (SSNLM/A)

 Date 2 Apr 2016

 Agreement status Multiparty signed/agreed

-Interim Yes
+Interim arrangement Yes

-arrangement

 Sudan Conflicts (1955 -)

 Agreements relate to several distinct dyads, and also the negotiated independence of South Sudan, and subsequent internal conflict in South Sudan.
 Sudan-South Sudan.
 The long-standing conflict between the north and the south of the country dates back to colonial times, where the British introduced a so-called 'Southern Policy', severely hampering population movements between these big regions.
 Immediately after gaining independence in 1956, southern movements started to fight for independence; this fight became professionalised in 1983 with the foundation of the soon internationally supported Sudan People's Liberation Army (SPLA).
 When the Islamic Front government introduced strict sharia laws in the south after it took over power in 1988 the war intensified.
 A decade later, the military situation reached a stalemate, enabling internationally facilitated peace negotiations to begin in 1997.
 After more fighting, a final negotiation push began in 2002, leading to the signing of the Comprehensive Peace Areement (CPA) in January 2005.